-New York City’s Beachfront Backyard – Long Island – is renowned for its vibrant must-visit summer spots.
+Escape from New York City to Long Island, renowned for its vibrant must-visit summer spots.

 While the Hamptons is always at the top of this list, a visit to these chic shores in the off-season can sometimes be even more picturesque.
 From top leaf-peeping in the fall to a snowy escape in the winter, the Hamptons on Long Island is much more than just a summer destination.

 About 20 hamlets and villages comprise the Hamptons on the East End of the island, but East Hampton is a celebrity in its own right.
-This town is the original cool kid with its celebrity sightings, upscale shopping and destination dining, not to mention pristine white beaches.
-Look beyond luxe summer homes and sparkling beaches to explore the 16-acre sculpture garden at LongHouse Reserve or modern art at the Pollock-Krasner House.
-Dive into local history at the Home Sweet Home museum dating back to the early 1700s.
+This town is the original cool kid with its celebrity sightings, upscale shopping and dining, not to mention pristine white beaches.
+Main Street in East Hampton is a shopping destination with boutique shops, fashion stores and antique finds.

 Over the last decade Montauk has transformed into a year-round “it” destination.
 The town’s nostalgic surf-and-fishing driven character set this downtown apart from the traditional Hampton Hamlets.
 New luxury hotel offerings such as the Marram Montauk, Gurney’s Montauk & Seawater Spa, and Gurney’s Star Island Resort are making waves in the community giving travelers and locals new hot spots to visit while still capturing that chill Montauk vibe.